 ...London-based freelance audio producer whose work has been broadcast on BBC Radio 4, 1, 1Xtra, 2, and World Service, CBC, KALW, and Sveriges Radio.

-I work on BBC Radio 4’s award-winning show Short Cuts (made by Falling Tree Productions) and am a regular producer on the BBC World Service’s discussion programme The Forum.
-I’ve also been a producer on the BBC World Service’s Outlook programme covering extraordinary personal stories and made long form documentaries for BBC Radio on the Etymology of Entomology, assisted dying debate, and a three part series on the piano in modern life.
+I work on BBC Radio 4’s award-winning show Short Cuts (produced by Eleanor McDowall of Falling Tree Productions) and am a regular producer on the BBC World Service’s history discussion programme The Forum.
+I’ve also been a producer on the BBC World Service’s Outlook programme covering extraordinary personal stories and made long form documentaries for BBC Radio on the Etymology of Entomology, the assisted dying debate, and a three part series on the piano in modern life.

-Together with Third Ear's Tim Hinman, I co-produced two series of the Sound Matters podcast - we won silver (Best Branded Content) and bronze (Smartest Podcast) in the British Podcast Awards 2017.
-One of my Short Cuts docs - Send Me Your Location - won the HearSay Best Story Award 2017, runner up in 2017 Miller Audio Prize and was featured on BBC Radio 4’s Pick of the Year programme.
+Together with Third Ear's Tim Hinman, I co-produced two series of the Sound Matters podcast for which we won silver (Best Branded Content) and bronze (Smartest Podcast) at the British Podcast Awards 2017.
+One of my Short Cuts - Send Me Your Location - won the HearSay Best Story Award 2017, runner up in 2017 Miller Audio Prize and was featured on BBC Radio 4’s Pick of the Year programme.

-At the start of my career, I spent time as a reporter in Stockholm for Swedish public radio’s English language programme Radio Sweden and later volunteered on community radio in Melbourne (3CR and SYN).
+At the start of my career, I spent time as a reporter in Stockholm for Swedish public radio’s English language programme Radio Sweden and later volunteered on community radio in Melbourne, Australia (3CR and SYN).

 I'm based in London, but have a habit of taking myself off on solo cycling tours with my tent, my recording equipment and my bike.
 Wherever I am, I'm on email and always looking for exciting new projects to get involved in so please get in touch.